This is a clone of the famous game by Rick

 years" per turn till they arrived at their destination.
 Another part

-of the program "remembered" the number of ships and what their kill
+of the program "remembered" the number of ships.

 It actually wasn't quite as simple as that.
 The game is played in a